Easy Pickled Onion (5-Minute Recipe)

 • Mandoline slicer: For perfectly thin, uniform onion slices.
 If you don’t have one, a sharp knife will work too.

-• Small saucepan: Essential for heating your pickling liquid and dissolving sugar and salt.
+• Small saucepan: For heating your pickling liquid and dissolving sugar and salt.

-• Airtight mason jar or container: To store the pickled onions.
+• Airtight large mason jars or 1 quart container: To store the pickled onions.
 Glass mason jars work wonderfully.
-Whatever you choose, just make sure it has a tight-fitting lid.
+Whatever you choose, just make sure they have tight-fitting lids.

 How to Make Pickled Onion: Easy Step-By-Step Directions